Course

 Notes:

-Class tests and assignments are a compulsory component of this course.
-A minimum of 50% of the tests and assignments must be completed to achieve a minimum of a D grade in the course.
+Class quizzes and assignments are a compulsory component of this course.
+A minimum of 50% of the quizzes and assignments must be completed to receive a grade if D or higher in the course.

 Laboratory experiments and assignments are a compulsory component of this course.
-A minimum of 50% of the laboratory experiments and assignments must be completed to achieve a minimum of a D grade in the course.
+A minimum of 50% of the laboratory experiments and assignments must be completed to receive a grade of D or higher in the course.

 Learning outcomes

-• Describe the scientific method, including the use of hypotheses and experiments;
+• explain the scientific method, including the use of hypotheses and

-• Describe the ecological relationships among living organisms, as well as the ecological relationships between living organisms and their environment;
+• describe the ecological relationships among living organisms and

-• Describe physiological processes in plants and animals;
+• describe selected physiological processes in plants and animals;

-• Conduct basic laboratory experiments and interpret the observations and results;
+• conduct basic laboratory experiments and interpret the observations

-• Apply biological concepts and principles in the discussion of issues of current societal relevance.
+• apply biological concepts and principles in the discussion of issues of

 Textbook materials